-"All the learning of Europe in those times, as in the ages of antiquity, was possessed by the religious (priesthood); they had acquired the wisdom of the ancients, and the original knowledge which was in the beginning, and now is the truth; many of them had been initiated into the mysteries of Masonry; they were the projectors of this enterprise, and as Solomon at the building of the Temple introduced orders and regulations for the conduct of the work, which his wisdom had been enriched with from the learning of the sages of antiquity, so that no confusion should happen during its progress, and so that the rank and office of each fellow-labourer might be distinguished and ascertained beyond the possibility of deceit,-in like manner, the priests projecting the Crusades, being possessed of the mysteries of Masonry, the knowledge of the ancients, and of the universal language which survived the confusion of Shinar, revived the orders and regulations of Solomon, and initiated the legions therein who followed them to the Holy Land: hence that secrecy which attended the Crusaders.
+'All the learning of Europe in those times, as in the ages of antiquity, was possessed by the religious (priest-hood); they had acquired the wisdom of the ancients, and the original knowledge which was in the beginning, and now is the truth; many of them had been initiated into the mysteries of Masonry; they were the projectors of this enterprise, and as Solomon at the building of the Temple introduced orders and regulations for the conduct of the work, which his wisdom had been enriched with from the learning of the sages of antiquity, so that no confusion should happen during its progress, and so that the rank and office of each fellow-labourer might be distinguished and ascertained beyond the possibility of deceit,-in like manner, the priests projecting the Crusades, being possessed of the mysteries of Masonry, the knowledge of the ancients, and of the universal language which survived the confusion of Shinar, revived the orders and regulations of Solomon, and initiated the legions therein who followed them to the Holy Land; hence that secrecy which attended the Crusaders.

-"Amongst other evidence which authorizes me in the conjecture that Masons went to the holy wars, is the doctrine of that Order of Masons called the Higher Order 1.
-I am induced to believe that Order was of Scottish extraction; separate nations might be distinguished by some separate Order as they were by peculiar ensigns; but be that as it may, it fully proves to me that Masons were Crusaders."
+'Amongst other evidence which authorizes me in the conjecture that Masons went to the holy wars, is the doctrine of that Order of Masons called the Higher Order.
+I am induced to believe that Order was of Scottish extraction; separate nations might be distinguished by some separate Order as they were by peculiar ensigns; but be that as it may, it fully proves to me that Masons were Crusaders.'

-But supposing the mysteries of the Templars might not have been wholly connected with those of Freemasonry, still there can be little doubt that many of the Templar Order were Free-
+But supposing the mysteries of the Templars might not have been wholly connected with those of Freemasonry, still there can be little doubt that many of the Templar Order were Freemasons, and, some of them, initiated into the secrets of occult philosophy or the